Napa's Nested AVAs

 Once you’re rested and rejuvenated from your time up north, it’s time to head south to Yountville, where our rich and storied history began.

-Yountville Ranch is Markham’s original and oldest vineyard, purchased by Bruce Markham in 1975.
-The vineyard’s lineage stretches back to 1879 when our stone cellar winery was built a few miles north of this historic Yountville site.
+Yountville Ranch is one Markham’s original vineyards, purchased by Bruce Markham in 1975.
+The vineyard’s lineage stretches back to 1879, when our stone cellar winery was built a few miles north of this historic Yountville site.
 This legendary 78-acre vineyard sits along the southern edge of the Rutherford Bench in the Yountville District, the “beating heart” of Napa Valley, and offers exceptional terroir for classic Bordeaux varieties: Merlot, Cabernet Sauvignon, Cabernet Franc, Petit Verdot, and Malbec.

 Adjacent to the Yountville Ranch is our 15-acre Hopper House, a charming craftsman-style bungalow nestled in the Hopper House Vineyard along Hopper Creek that Bruce and Kate Markham once called home.
 Hopper House Merlot offers classic Napa Valley notes of dense ripe cherry and briary blackberry, which is expressed in our District Series Yountville Merlot 2018.

 At the end of January, the valley’s landscape transforms as it begins to bloom with mustard flowers.
 As you drive along the historic Highway 29, you’ll be awed by the radiant green of the valley floor and blankets of lush yellow mustard between the vines of Yountville.

 Be sure to charge up your phone to capture the stunning scenery and breathtaking views!